 Some people want me to be the hero, to swoop in and make changes and fix their lives for them.
 And sadly, it's easy for some therapists to fall into that trap, the trap of 'rescuing', of trying to be the hero.
 Instead, my goal is to help you do the work so you can take your rightful place as the hero of your own story.

-So if you're ready to get to work – if you've had enough and you're ready to grow and change – please contact me today by email or by calling me at 210-341-3525 for your free initial phone consultation.
+So if you're ready to get to work – if you've had enough and you're ready to grow and change – please contact me today by email or by calling me at 210-341-3525 to schedule an appointment.

 For the sake of your life and relationships, let's work together to get that broken emotional system fixed.